drincoxyz/rice/readme.md

 These are the configuration files that make up my personal GNU/Linux experience.

+## .zshenv / .zprofile

+In this rice, `$ZDOTDIR/.zprofile` is present instead of `$HOME/.zshenv`.
+As explained to great detail in the [XDG Base Directory](#xdg-base-directory) section, this was done in the attempt to minimize the amount of dot files and folders in the home directory as possible.

+This presents an initial problem, however. `$ZDOTDIR` must be set by `$HOME/.zshenv`, yet it  isn't set in this rice due to the lack of `$HOME/.zshenv`.
+Thus, one of two things must be done:

+1. Manually create `$HOME/.zshenv` with the line: `$ZDOTDIR="$HOME"/.config/zsh` (non-root solution, but defeats the whole point of using `$ZDOTDIR/.zprofile` instead)
+2. Edit `/etc/profile` (or similar, eg. decentralized config `/etc/profile.d/*`) to the same effect as above (root solution, recommended if the privilege is available)

 ## User Binaries

 Local user binaries are found in `$HOME/.bin`, and take precedence over other `$PATH` binaries before logging in.
 These are mostly for scripts and wrappers for existing programs.